 In June 2013, the Company adopted the 2013 Equity Incentive Plan, or 2013 Plan, under which the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units and other awards to individuals who are then employees, officers, non-employee directors or consultants of the Company or its subsidiaries.
 The 2013 Plan is the successor to the Company's Amended and Restated 2004 Stock Incentive Plan, or 2004 Plan.
 A total of 8,700,000 shares of common stock are reserved for issuance under the 2013 Plan.
 In addition, "returning shares" that may become available from time to time are added back to the plan.
 "Returning shares" are shares that are subject to outstanding awards granted under the 2004 Plan that expire or terminate prior to exercise or settlement, are forfeited because of the failure to vest, are repurchased, or are withheld to satisfy tax withholding or purchase price obligations in connection with such awards.
 Although the Company no longer grants equity awards under the 2004 Plan, all outstanding stock awards granted under the 2004 Plan will continue to be subject to the terms and conditions as set forth in the agreements evidencing such stock awards and the terms of the 2004 Plan.
-As of September 30, 2022, 1,949,317 shares remain available for future grants under the 2013 Plan.
+As of March 31, 2023, 1,245,651 shares remain available for future grants under the 2013 Plan.

 Certain of the employee stock options granted contain performance conditions, the vesting of which is based on a determination made by the compensation committee followed by an approval of the board of directors as to the achievement of certain corporate objectives at the end of the performance period.
 The grant date of such awards is the date on which the board of directors makes its determination.
 For periods preceding the grant date, the expense related to these awards is measured based on their fair value at each reporting date.
 The estimated fair value of the performance awards granted and the resulting expense is based upon a certain level of achievement of the corporate objectives and other assumptions in determining fair value.
 The amount of expense ultimately recognized upon the grant date at completion of the performance period could change from the estimate as a result of various factors, including the level of achievement of the corporate objectives, changes in the assumptions used in the Black-Scholes model in determining fair value or fluctuations in the Company's stock price during the performance period.
+As of March 31, 2023, there were a total of 730,350 shares underlying performance options that were subject to vesting based on achievement of corporate objectives for 2023.